ARMmbed/mbed-os-5-docs/docs/tools/offline/cli.md

 #### Mandatory: Toolchain selection

-You need to tell Mbed CLI where to find the toolchains that you want to use for compiling your source tree.
+You need to tell Mbed CLI where to find the toolchains that you want to use for compiling.
+The following toolchains are supported:

-There are multiple ways to configure toolchain locations:
+* [Arm Compiler 5](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads).
+Use version 5.06 of Arm Compiler 5.
+Versions older than 5.06 might be incompatible with the tools.
+* [GNU Arm Embedded toolchain (GCC) version 6](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+Use version 6 of GCC Arm Embedded; version 5.0 or any older version might be incompatible with the tools.
+* [IAR EWARM 7](https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM).
+Use versions 7.70 to 7.80.x of the IAR EWARM; newer (or older) versions might be incompatible with the tools.

+You must inform Mbed CLI about the location of your compiler using one of the following methods.

+* The Mbed CLI configuration command.
+* Adding the compiler's directory to your PATH.
+* Setting an environment variable.
 * The `mbed_settings.py` file in the root of your program.
 The tools will automatically create this file if it doesn't already exist.
-* The Mbed CLI configuration command.
-* Setting an environment variable.
-* Adding the compiler's directory to your PATH.

-Methods for configuring toolchains that appear earlier in the above list override methods that appear later.

-##### Through `mbed_settings.py`

-Edit `mbed_settings.py` to set your toolchain:

-* To use the [Arm Compiler toolchain](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads), set `ARM_PATH` to the *base* directory of your Arm Compiler installation (example: C:\Program Files\ARM\armcc5.06).
-The recommended version of the Arm Compiler toolchain is 5.06.
-* To use the [GNU Arm Embedded toolchain (GCC) version 6](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads), set `GCC_ARM_PATH` to the *binary* directory of your GCC Arm installation (example: C:\Program Files\GNU Tools ARM Embedded\6 2017q2\bin).
-Use version 6 of GCC Arm Embedded; version 5.0 or any older version might be incompatible with the tools.
-* To use the [IAR EWARM toolchain](https://www.iar.com/iar-embedded-workbench/#!?architecture=ARM), set `IAR_PATH` to the *base* directory of your IAR installation (example: C:\Program Files (x86)\IAR Systems\Embedded Workbench 7.5\arm).
-Use versions 7.70 to 7.80.x of the IAR EWARM; newer (or older) versions might be incompatible with the tools.

-<span class="notes">**Note:** Because `mbed_settings.py` contains local settings (possibly relevant only to a single OS on a single machine), you should not check it into version control.</span>

 ##### Through Mbed CLI configuration

-You can set the Arm Compiler 5 location via the command:
+Mbed CLI stores it's own configuration about compiler locations both in project local settings, and user wide "global" settings.
+These settings may be set and viewed with the `mbed config` command.
+For example, you set the Arm Compiler 5 location for your user via the command:

 ```
 $ mbed config -G ARM_PATH "C:\Program Files\ARM"
 [mbed] C:\Program Files\ARM now set as global ARM_PATH
 ```

-The `-G` switch tells Mbed CLI to set this as a global setting, rather than local for the current program.
+The `-G` switch tells Mbed CLI to set this as a global setting, allowing all projects owned by this user to compile with Arm Compiler 5.
+You may instead set the `ARM_PATH` using a project local setting by omitting the `-G` command line switch.

-Supported settings for toolchain paths are `ARM_PATH`, `GCC_ARM_PATH` and `IAR_PATH`.

-##### Set environment variable

-The environment variables are:
+Mbed CLI supports a setting for each toolchain path.
+These setting are listed below, along with a description of what path is expected in each setting.

-* `MBED_ARM_PATH`: The path to the *base* directory of your Arm Compiler installation.
+* `ARM_PATH`: The path to the *base* directory of your Arm Compiler installation.
 This should be the directory containing the directory containing the binaries for `armcc` and friends.
-* `MBED_IAR_PATH`: The path to the *base* directory of your IAR EWARM Compiler installation.
+* `IAR_PATH`: The path to the *base* directory of your IAR EWARM Compiler installation.
 This should be the directory containing the binaries for `iccarm` and friends.
-* `MBED_GCC_ARM_PATH`: The path to the *binary* directory of your GCC Arm Embedded Compiler installation.
+* `GCC_ARM_PATH`: The path to the *binary* directory of your GCC Arm Embedded Compiler installation.
 This should be the directory containing the binaries for `arm-none-eabi-gcc` and friends.

 ##### Compiler detection through the `PATH`

-If none of the above are configured, the `mbed compile` command will fall back to checking your `PATH` for an executable that is part of the compiler suite in question.
+The `mbed compile` command checks your `PATH` for an executable that is part of the compiler suite in question.
 This check is the same as a shell would perform to find the executable on the command-line.
-When `mbed compile` finds the executable it is looking for, it uses the location of that executable as the appropriate path except in the case of GCC, which will not use a path.
+When `mbed compile` finds the executable it is looking for, it prefaces the executable name with the path it found.
+Mbed CLI does not prefix any executable found for GCC_ARM.

+##### Set environment variable

+Mbed CLI also detects compilers with specially named environment variables.
+These Environment variables are the same as their corresponding configuration variable, with a prefix of `MBED_` added.
+For example, when configuring Arm Compiler 5, you set the `MBED_ARM_PATH` environment variable to the base directory of your Arm Compiler 5 installation.

+##### Through `mbed_settings.py`

+Mbed CLI also uses `mbed_settings.py` to configure toolchains.
+This file must be a python module, and uses the exact same configuration variables as the Mbed CLI configuration.

+<span class="notes">**Note:** Because `mbed_settings.py` contains local settings (possibly relevant only to a single OS on a single machine), you should not check it into version control.</span>

+##### Optional: Configuring multiple toolchains

+Mbed CLI has a few rules that allow you to seamlessly switch between different versions of the same toolchain when switching between different projects.
+The settings described in prior sections all can configure a different version of the same toolchain.
+When multiple settings are available for a single toolchain, Mbed CLI picks the most specific setting.
+The settings, from most specific to least specific are:
+ 1) `mbed_settings.py`
+ 2) Mbed CLI Local Configuration
+ 3) Mbed CLI Global Configuration
+ 4) Environment Variables
+ 5) The `PATH` Environment Variable

+When resolving which setting is used for an individual `mbed compile` or `mbed test` invocation, Mbed CLI picks the lowest numbered present setting.

+To use a standard toolchain for general purpose development, any method 3 through 5 may be used.
+For overriding a toolchain version for a specific project, methods 1 and 2 may be used.
+All of these methods for configuring a toolchains may coexist.

 #### Optional: add Bash tab completion